Pulsejet: Applications

 Pulsejets are used today in target drone aircraft, flying control line model aircraft (as well as radio-controlled aircraft), fog generators, and industrial drying and home heating equipment.
 Because pulsejets are an efficient and simple way to convert fuel into heat, experimenters are using them for new industrial applications such as biomass fuel conversion, and boiler and heater systems.

 Proposed enhancements

 Some experimenters continue to work on improved designs.
-The engines are difficult to integrate into commercial crewed aircraft designs because of noise and vibration, though they excel on the smaller-scale uncrewed vehicles.
+The engines are difficult to integrate into commercial crewed aircraft designs because of noise and vibration, though they excel on smaller-scale uncrewed vehicles.

 The pulse detonation engine (PDE) marks a new approach towards non-continuous jet engines and promises higher fuel efficiency compared to turbofan jet engines, at least at very high speeds.
 Pratt & Whitney and General Electric now have active PDE research programs.
 Most PDE research programs use pulsejet engines for testing ideas early in the design phase.

 Boeing has a proprietary pulsejet engine technology called Pulse Ejector Thrust Augmentor (PETA), which proposes to use pulsejet engines for vertical lift in military and commercial VTOL aircraft.